 With very vocal support from the tribes, House Bill 1495 passed with bipartisan support and overwhelming majorities in both the House and the Senate.
 Agreements were subsequently forged between the tribes and various education agencies.
 Then State Superintendent of Public Instruction Terry Bergeson pledged her support for the development of a tribal sovereignty curriculum with the assistance of their Indian Education Office at the signing of a Memorandum of Understanding (MOU) between the Office of the Superintendent of Public Instruction (OSPI), the Washington State School Directors Association, the State Board of Education, and almost all of the federally recognized tribes.
 The hope was that each tribe would also develop local curriculum tailored to their own tribal history and culture, an important recognition of tribal sovereignty as well as the reality of a decentralized education system.
 Many tribes were expanding their efforts in education and cultural resources preservation and management.
-Language revitalization efforts were flourishing, and a small number of tribes were already developing some local curriculum.
-A number of tribes had culture centers or aspirations to create one so there was some expertise on which to build, and, in many communities, the elders were carriers of significant tribal history.
-Unfortunately, most of this curriculum, however rich and engaging, was not written down and the recorded information often remained in "ditto" or type-written format, rendering it
+Language revitalization efforts were flourishing, and a small

-3 More than 25 years after writing a guarantee of quality education including Indian education into the State Constitution, little action had been taken, but advocacy groups continued to press for change.
+&lt;sup>3 More than 25 years after writing a guarantee of quality education including Indian education into the State Constitution, little action had been taken, but advocacy groups continued to press for change.
 Finally, in 1999 Montana passed House Bill 528, which became known as Indian Education for All (IEFA), with no funding attached.
 A lawsuit was filed in 2004 challenging the State's lack of attention to quality and the chronic under funding of education.
 An Amicus Brief was filed by Montana Indian Education Association pointing to the need to define quality to include Indian education.
 The Montana Supreme Court upheld a case contending that the State had an obligation to define quality and fund the IEFA.
 The Legislature did so in 2005, allocating more than \$10 million to meet the mandates of the Act and redefining 'quality' to include tribal history and culture.
 Most of this allocation went to Montana's schools to develop curriculum and the rest to the Office of Public Instruction Office to create a Division of Indian Education which also includes the related areas of bilingual education and the Federal GEARUP program.
 The Division became sharply focused on closing the American Indian Achievement gap and implementing Indian Education for All and built a robust website of resources, a program of professional development, and supported networks of curriculum reformers at the University of Montana and other State universities and tribal colleges.
 Grants were provided to local schools, creating partnerships with tribal educators.
 Looking back, one observer noted, "the stars were aligned and we hit our heyday.
 There was a budget surplus, a supportive governor who wanted to work with tribes, and energy from the State bicentennial and the celebration of the Lewis & Clark Expedition.
 We are continuing to try to get standards and policies to include Indian education in this State where local control is very important."